-2. Carrying out activities with society, community and environment By participating in the project to promote industrial factories for social responsibility and sustainable communities (CSR-DIW) for the year 2021 with the Department of Industrial Works and received a certificate and a plaque for the CSR-DIW Award for the year 2021 and in 2022, the company continues to practice social and community responsibilities in cooperation with the government and communities to Surrounding communities that are located have a better quality of life as well as participating in local traditional events organized by different agencies.
+- 2. Carrying out activities with society, community and environment By participating in the project to promote industrial factories for social responsibility and sustainable communities (CSR-DIW) for the year 2021 with the Department of Industrial Works and received a certificate and a plaque for the CSR-DIW Award for the year 2021 and the company continues to practice social and community responsibilities in cooperation with the government and communities to Surrounding communities that are located have a better quality of life as well as participating in local traditional events organized by different agencies.
 There are other activities in the area close to the company and also provides a channel for receiving complaints if the community is affected by any consequences of the company's business operations.
-In the past year, the company has not received any complaints related to the impact of environmental operations. from communities and companies nearby in any way.

-3. The company has a risk assessment and control of waste emissions to an acceptable level according to the standards including the organization of 5 Sor activities for orderliness within the company Including measures to reduce waste in the production process which arranges for waste separation and disposal of waste that occurs in an appropriate manner and in accordance with the law.

-4. Respond quickly and efficiently to incidents affecting the environment and communities due to the Company's operations by fully cooperating with government officials and related agencies.

-5. Encourage the Company's employees to have social and environmental awareness and responsibility within the Environmental Management System (ISO 14001) and encourage efficient use of resources.
+In the past year, the company has not received any complaints related to the impact of environmental operations. from communities and companies nearby in any way. - 3.
+The company has a risk assessment and control of waste emissions to an acceptable level according to the standards, the organization of 5 Sor activities for orderliness within the company, support for employee morale and encouragement to perform 5S activities with a team that is continuously good in cleanliness, measures to reduce waste in the production process which arranges for waste separation and disposal of waste that occurs in an appropriate manner and comply with laws. - 4.
+Respond quickly and efficiently to incidents affecting the environment and communities due to the Company's operations by fully cooperating with government officials and related agencies. - 5.
+Encourage the Company's employees to have social and environmental awareness and responsibility within the Environmental Management System (ISO 14001) and encourage efficient use of resources.